 An exploration of topics which illustrate the power and beauty of mathematics, with a focus on the role mathematics has played in the development of Western culture.
-Topics differ by instructor but may include: Fibonacci numbers, mathematical logic, credit card security, or the butterfly effect.
 This course is designed for students who are not required to take statistics or calculus as part of their studies.
+Students who previously earned credit for a math course at the 200-level or higher are not permitted to enroll or earn credit for this course.